 [C]oncerns were expressed about whether proper notice would be provided to the public of the new penalties, so as not to violate the due process rights of persons upon whom the fines are imposed.
 Under the Federal Register Act, publication serves as constructive notice to the public of the content of the notice.
-As the bill provides that the heads of the agencies will list specific schedules of penalties, and that enforcement of such penalties will not occur until after publication, any individuals who are later fined will have had constructive notice of the penalties against them.53
+As the bill provides that the heads of the agencies will list specific schedules of penalties, and that enforcement of such penalties will not occur until after publication, any individuals who are later fined will have had constructive notice of the penalties against them.66

-Finally, the Senate hearing on S. 1014 addressed the rounding of inflation-based adjustments.
+Finally, the Senate hearing on S. 1014 addressed the rounding of inflationbased adjustments.
 S. 1014 and its predecessor bill, S. 2559, had both provided that cost-of-living adjustments would be rounded to the nearest multiple of \$10.
-During the Senate hearing on S. 1014, Senator Lautenberg himself expressed doubt over the rounding mechanism that he had proposed: "[T]he original bill
+During the Senate hearing on S. 1014, Senator Lautenberg himself expressed doubt over the rounding mechanism that he had proposed: "[T]he original bill provides that all adjusted penalties are to be rounded off to the nearest 10 dollars.
+I would suggest that larger penalties should be rounded off to larger numbers.
+Maybe even the 10 dollars is too small, but that is something that we ought to work on."67 Lando W. Zech, Jr., chairman of the Nuclear Regulatory Commission suggested that "penalty amounts should be rounded off to the nearest increment of the original penalty to minimize calculation error."68 In its report to the Senate subcommittee, the President's Council on Integrity and Efficiency (PCIE) concluded that the impact of inflation adjustments, together with Senator

-52 Id. at 103 (letter from B. Wayne Vance, to Sen. Carl Levin (Feb.
+65 Id. at 103 (letter from B. Wayne Vance, to Sen. Carl Levin (Feb.
 23, 1988)).

-50 Id. at 136 (1989) (letter from Thomas M. Boyd to Sen. Carl Levin (Apr.
-14, 1988)).

-51 Id. at 14 (statement of Stuart E. Schiffer).

-53 Id. at 230-231 (letter from Kenneth R. Thomas to Sen. Carl Levin (Feb.
+66 Id. at 230-231 (letter from Kenneth R. Thomas to Sen. Carl Levin (Feb.
 26, 1988)).

+67 Id. at 4 (statement of Sen. Frank Lautenberg).

+68 Id. at 116 (letter from Lando W. Zech, Jr., to Sen. Carl Levin (Mar.
+4, 1988)).